talk2MeGooseman/Barebones-Twitch-Extension/README.md

 - Creating a new HTML page, it doesnt have to be called index.html
 - Open `webpack.common.js` and modify `template` to use your new HTML file

+Your JavaScript will files will automatically be included in to the HTML page using webpack.
+So all you have to do is write you JavaScript and webpack should handle the rest.

 ## Local Development

 To run in development use the common: